ElectricEra/ShadowFight/README.md

 What is planned:

 - Minions will have auras
-- Ability have interactible fight (drag/drop minions to fight)
+- Interactive fight (drag/drop minions to fight)
 - Animation
 - (Probably) sound